ConanLDM/Nebula_Rails/README.md

 Incorporated Devise into the project for user authentication.

 Login screens along with Devise related notices and flashes added to the application.

+Introduced Cloudinary for handling external media importing to the application (keeping the application file size from expanding due to large media files).